Große Olympiaschanze

-The Große Olympiaschanze (Great Olympic Hill) is a ski jumping hill located on the Gudiberg, south of the district of Partenkirchen of Garmisch-Partenkirchen, Bavaria, Germany, and is traditionally the venue of the Four Hills Tournament's New Year's jumping.
+The Große Olympiaschanze (Great Olympic Hill) is a large (K-125) ski jumping hill located on the Gudiberg, south of the district of Partenkirchen of Garmisch-Partenkirchen, Bavaria, Germany, and is traditionally the venue of the Four Hills Tournament's New Year's jumping.
 The hill is part of a complex that also includes the K-80, K-43 and K-20 ski hills.